blockchain-foundry/gcoin-community/doc/gitian-building.md

 Installing Debian
 ------------------

-In this section it will be explained how to install Debian on the newly created VM.
+This section will explain how to install Debian on the newly created VM.

 - Choose the non-graphical installer.
-We do not need the graphical environment, it will only increase installation time and disk usage.
+We do not need the graphical environment; it will only increase installation time and disk usage.

 ![](gitian-building/debian_install_1_boot_menu.png)